Ultimate CS:GO Wingman Guide [Ranks & Maps]

-The Wingman mode in CS:GO was added as one of the three Hydra events, the other two being War Games and Weapons Expert.
-However, Wingman was made a permanent addition to CSGO in November 2017 due to it being extremely popular.
+The Wingman game mode in CS:GO was added as one of the three Hydra events, the other two game modes being War Games and Weapons Expert.
+However, Wingman game mode was made a permanent addition to CSGO in November 2017 due to it being extremely popular.

-Wingman is a -2-versus-2 competitive match which is set on maps with one bombsite and uses a best-of-16 round format.
+CSGO Wingman is a 2v2 competitive game mode that is set on maps with one bombsite and uses a best-of-16 round format.
 If the total rounds end with a draw at the end then there is no extra round, the game just ends with a draw.

-These matches have similar rules to a standard competitive game but Wingman matches take place on smaller versions of most maps with invisible walls, spawns closer to the bombsite and the round time is only 1 minute and 30 seconds.
+These matches have similar rules to a standard game mode, but CS:GO Wingman mode matches take place on smaller versions of most maps with invisible walls, spawns closer to the bombsite and the round timer is set to only 1 minute and 30 seconds.

-It results in games that are much faster than normal CSGO matches which can also make them more emotional as a result.
-Wingman is a bit of a stress test for most players though when playing with a friend as a duo, it can be played more relaxed, plus the gameplay is also more fast paced compared to the competitive mode.
+It results in games that are much faster than normal CSGO matches in Competitive which can also make them more emotional as a result.
+Playing Wingman is a bit of a stress test for most players though when playing with a friend as a duo, it can be played more relaxed, plus the gameplay is also more fast paced compared to the competitive mode.

-While there were more maps in the pool for Wingman, some of them were exclusive to the Hydra event at launch.
+While there were more maps in the pool for the Wingman game mode, some of them were exclusive to the Hydra event at launch.
 Currently, there is a good variety of maps for this mode.
-Changes could be made in the future but these are the currently supported maps for Wingman:
+Changes could be made in the future but these are the currently supported maps for the Wingman game mode:

 - Cobblestone (Bombsite B)